My North Korea Travel Experience: 4 Days in Secretive DPRK

 Then the questions started bouncing around my internal dialogue; do the people enjoy doing this or have they been made to do it?
 Many of them were kids, not adults.
 Kids like to dance and play, but how much of this was free will and how much of it was simply doing as they are told?

-We finished in the early evening at Kwanbok Mall, the most popular in Pyongyang, where locals like to hang out for a chat and to eat together.
+We finished in the early evening at Kwanbok Mall, the most popular in Pyongyang, where locals like to hang out for a chat and eat together.
 This was the only place where we were allowed to exchange our currency for North Korean Won.
 I used Chinese Yuan although other tourists used Euros and Dollars in exchange for local currency.

 We were told to try and make sure that we spent most or all of it as we would not be able to spend it anywhere else in the whole of North Korea and that we would be searched to make sure we didn’t take it out of the country.